FlorianQNT/6G-Simultaneous-Sensing-Communication-WinLab-summer-internship-2025/README.md

 For the same objects at the same place with both dataset, OpenImages was roughly 15% less confident.<br>
 This can be explained by the difference between the number of classes on both dataset:<br>
 COCO has 80 classes and OpenImagesv7 has 600 classes.<br>

+# To continue this project, we added a radar<br>
+The radar that we used is an IBM 28GHz phased-array antenna module<br>
+For this radar, we are using the GR-mimo module made for GNU Radio.<br>